piccolo-orm/piccolo/docs/src/piccolo/query_clauses/on_conflict.rst

 .. warning:: Not supported for MySQL.
 A workaround is possible by using an
-    ``IF`` or ``CASE`` condition in the ``UPDATE`` clause or by first performing a separate ``UPDATE``, but this is not covered in Piccolo.
+    ``IF`` or ``CASE`` condition in the ``UPDATE`` clause or by first performing a separate ``UPDATE``, but this is not currently supported in Piccolo.

 Multiple ``on_conflict`` clauses
 --------------------------------